cesar-douady/open-lmake/doc/src/lmake_module.md

 ### `run_cc( *cmd_line , marker='...' , stdin=None )`

-This functions ensures that all directories listed in arguments such as `-I` or `-L` exist reliably.
+This functions ensures that all dirs listed in arguments such as `-I` or `-L` exist reliably.

 `marker` is the name of a marker file which is created in include dirs to guarantee there existence.